Cosmian/findex-server/README.md

 ## Spelling

-CSpell is used to keep spelling consistant and correct accross some projects.
+CSpell is used to keep spelling consistent and correct across some projects.
 The file exceptions are listed in [cspell.json](/home/cosmian/Desktop/repos/findex-server/cspell.json)

 #### Usage via VS Code :